makeabilitylab/physcomp/arduino/buttons.md

 <!-- TODO: consider adding in video of floating pin and effect.
 Use external resistor + LED.
 Have current video so reshooting could be low priority -->

-The problem is: we need to bias the digital input pin to a known voltage state when the circuit is open (the button is not pressed).
+To solve this, we need to bias the digital input pin to a known voltage state when the circuit is open (the button is not pressed).

-You might initially think that you could simply add `GND` to the other leg of the button like this:
+You might try to do this by adding `GND` to the other leg of the button like this:

 ![Circuit diagram showing an incorrect hookup which causes a short circuit when the button is pressed](assets/images/ArduinoUno_Button_SchematicAndDiagram_ShortCircuit.png)
 Warning: Do **not** do this.
 When the switch closes, a short circuit occurs, which could damage your microcontroller or Arduino.
 {: .fs-1 }

 And you're on the right track.
-Now, when the button is **not** pressed, the digital input pin is in a known voltage state—it reads 0V.
-But now when we press the button, a short circuit occurs (which is not good!).
+Now, when the switch is open, the digital input pin is in a known voltage state—it reads 0V.
+But when we press the button, a short circuit occurs (which is not good!). <!-- TODO: expand on why short circuits are bad? -->

 ![Animation showing a button circuit without a pull-down resistor causing a short when the button is pressed](assets/movies/Arduino_Button_SchematicsAndDiagrams_PullDownResistorWalkthrough_Animation-ShortCircuit-Optimized.gif)